Nishant-Sharma26/CRM-backend/README.md

-CRM Backend
+CRM Backend - Hey There!
-This is the backend API for a Customer Relationship Management (CRM) system, built with Node.js and Express.
-It provides endpoints for user authentication, candidate management, and resume storage, integrated with MongoDB (via Mongoose), JWT, bcrypt, and Amazon S3.

-Features Implemented
-Authentication:
-Signup: POST /api/auth/signup - Registers users with email and hashed password (bcrypt), returning a JWT.
-Login: POST /api/auth/login - Authenticates users, returning a JWT if credentials match.
-JWT: Secures endpoints with token-based authentication.
+Hey!
+Welcome to the backend for my CRM project.
+This is the server-side piece that powers the candidate management system I’ve been working on.
+It’s built with Node.js and Express, and I’ve thrown in some cool stuff like MongoDB (via Mongoose), JWT for auth, bcrypt for password security, and Amazon S3 for storing resumes.
+Let me walk you through what it does and how to get it running!

+What’s Inside (Features)
+Signup & Login:
+You can hit /api/auth/signup to create a new user with an email and password (hashed with bcrypt, of course), and it’ll give you back a JWT token.
+Same deal with /api/auth/login—log in and grab your token.
+Pretty straightforward!
-Candidate Management:
+Candidate Stuff:
-Create: POST /api/candidates - Adds a new candidate with details (name, email, phone, job title, status, resume).
+Add Candidates: POST to /api/candidates with details like name, email, phone, job title, and a resume file—it’ll upload the resume to S3 and save everything.
-Read: GET /api/candidates - Retrieves all candidates (protected route).
+List Candidates: GET /api/candidates pulls all the candidates (you’ll need a token for this one).
-Update Status: PUT /api/candidates/:id/status - Updates a candidate’s status (Pending, Reviewed, Hired).
+Update Status: PUT to /api/candidates/:id/status lets you switch a candidate’s status to Pending, Reviewed, or Hired.
-Delete: DELETE /api/candidates/:id - Removes a candidate by ID.
+Delete: DELETE /api/candidates/:id wipes a candidate out of the system.
-Schemas: Uses Mongoose with two schemas:
-User: For authentication (email, hashed password).
-Candidate: For candidate data (name, email, phone, jobTitle, status, resumeUrl).
+I’ve got two Mongoose schemas: one for users (just email and password) and one for candidates (all the juicy details).

-Resume Storage:
+Resume Uploads:
-Amazon S3: Uploads candidate resumes to an S3 bucket, storing the URL in the candidate schema.
+Resumes go straight to an Amazon S3 bucket, and I store the URL in the candidate’s record.
+Keeps things tidy!
 Security:
-bcrypt: Hashes passwords before storing in MongoDB.
-JWT: Protects candidate endpoints, requiring Authorization: Bearer <token> header.
+Passwords are hashed with bcrypt, so no plain text nonsense.
+JWT tokens lock down the candidate routes—gotta send Authorization: Bearer <token> in the header.
 CORS:
-Configured to allow requests from http://localhost:3000 (local frontend) and https://crm-frontend-umber-rho.vercel.app (deployed frontend).
+Set up to play nice with my frontend running at http://localhost:3000 locally and https://crm-frontend-umber-rho.vercel.app when deployed.
 Health Check:
-GET /health - Returns server status for monitoring.
+Hit /health to make sure the server’s alive—it’ll say "OK" if everything’s good.

-Steps to Run the Project Locally
+How to Run It Locally
-Prerequisites
-Node.js: Version 14.x or higher.
+Alright, here’s how to fire this thing up on your machine:

+What You’ll Need
+Node.js: Grab version 14 or higher—older ones might give you grief.
-npm: Comes with Node.js.
+npm: Comes with Node, so you’re covered.
-MongoDB: A running MongoDB instance (local or Atlas).
-AWS Account: For S3 access (keys and bucket setup).
-Installation
+MongoDB: Either run it locally or use MongoDB Atlas (I’ve got it hooked up either way).
+AWS S3: You’ll need an S3 bucket and some AWS credentials (access key, secret key).

+Steps
-Clone the Repository:
+Clone It:
-bash

-Collapse

-Wrap

-Copy
+Snag the code from GitHub:

 git clone https://github.com/Nishant-Sharma26/CRM-backend.git
 cd CRM-backend
-Install Dependencies:
-bash

-Collapse

-Wrap

-Copy
 npm install
-Installs Express, Mongoose, cors, dotenv, jsonwebtoken, bcrypt, and AWS SDK (e.g., aws-sdk).
-Configure Environment:
-Create a .env file in the root directory: text

-Collapse

-Wrap

-Copy
-MONGO_URI=mongodb://localhost:27017/crm_db  # Or your MongoDB Atlas URI JWT_SECRET=your-secret-key                 # Replace with a secure key ALLOWED_ORIGINS=http://localhost:3000,https://crm-frontend-umber-rho.vercel.app
+Set Up the Environment

+MONGO_URI=mongodb://localhost:27017/crm_db  # Your MongoDB connection string
+JWT_SECRET=something-super-secret           # Make this random and secure!
+ALLOWED_ORIGINS=http://localhost:3000,https://crm-frontend-umber-rho.vercel.app
-AWS_ACCESS_KEY_ID=your-aws-access-key      # From AWS IAM
+AWS_ACCESS_KEY_ID=your-aws-key              # From AWS IAM
-AWS_SECRET_ACCESS_KEY=your-aws-secret-key  # From AWS IAM
+AWS_SECRET_ACCESS_KEY=your-aws-secret       # From AWS IAM
-AWS_S3_BUCKET=your-s3-bucket-name          # Your S3 bucket
+AWS_S3_BUCKET=your-bucket-name              # Your S3 bucket
-AWS_REGION=us-east-1                       # Your S3 region
+AWS_REGION=us-east-1                        # Your bucket’s region

-Replace values with your own credentials.
-Run the Application:
+Start the Server
-bash

-Collapse

-Wrap

-Copy
-npm start  # Or node server.js
-Starts the server at http://localhost:5000 (default port unless overridden).
-Test Endpoints:
+Try It Out:
-Use tools like Postman or curl:
+Use Postman or curl to test:
-POST http://localhost:5000/api/auth/signup with { "email": "test@example.com", "password": "password123" }.
+Signup: POST http://localhost:5000/api/auth/signup with {"email": "test@example.com", "password": "password123"}.
-GET http://localhost:5000/api/candidates with Authorization: Bearer <token>.
-Deployment on Vercel
-Install Vercel CLI:
-bash

-Collapse

-Wrap

-Copy
-npm install -g vercel
-Deploy:
-bash

-Collapse

-Wrap

-Copy
-vercel
-Follow prompts to link your project and set environment variables in Vercel dashboard.
-Ensure vercel.json (if needed) specifies: json

-Collapse

-Wrap

-Copy
-{
-  "version": 2,
-  "builds": [{ "src": "server.js", "use": "@vercel/node" }],
-  "routes": [{ "src": "/(.*)", "dest": "server.js" }]
-}
-Assumptions and Limitations
+Get candidates: GET http://localhost:5000/api/candidates (add your token in the Authorization header).

+Assumptions & Stuff to Watch Out For
 Assumptions
-MongoDB: Assumes a MongoDB instance is available and configured with MONGO_URI.
-AWS S3: Assumes an S3 bucket is set up with proper IAM permissions for uploads.
+MongoDB: I’m assuming you’ve got MongoDB running or an Atlas URI ready to go.
+AWS S3: Figured you’ve set up a bucket and have the keys handy—I’m uploading resumes straight there.
-Frontend: Designed to work with crm-frontend at http://localhost:3000 (local) and https://crm-frontend-umber-rho.vercel.app (deployed).
+Frontend: Built this to work with my frontend at http://localhost:3000 or the deployed version on Vercel.
-Token Format: Expects frontend to send Authorization: Bearer <token> for protected routes.
-Single Schema per Candidate: Assumes one candidate schema; additional schemas (e.g., for referrals) aren’t detailed.
+Tokens: The frontend sends the token in the header like Bearer <token>—that’s how I lock things down.
 Limitations
-CORS: Currently allows specific origins; additional frontend deployments require updating ALLOWED_ORIGINS.
-Error Handling: Basic error middleware logs to console and returns 500—more granular error responses could be added.
-Scalability: No rate limiting or caching—suitable for small-scale use but may need optimization for high traffic.
-Resume Upload: Assumes S3 upload works flawlessly; no fallback if S3 fails (e.g., local storage).
+CORS: It’s set for my frontend URLs—if you deploy somewhere else, you’ll need to update the ALLOWED_ORIGINS.
+Errors: I’ve got basic error logging, but it’s not super fancy—just 500s with a message.
+Could use more polish.
+Scale: Works fine for a small setup, but no rate limits or caching yet—might choke under heavy load.
+S3 Fails: If S3 goes down, there’s no backup plan for resumes right now.
-Security: JWT secret is hardcoded in .env—should be rotated periodically in production.
+Security: The JWT secret’s in .env—keep it safe and change it sometimes in production!
-Testing: No automated tests—manual testing via frontend or API tools required.
+Testing: Haven’t added tests, so you’ll need to poke it manually with the frontend or Postman.